Cossie01/Fundamentals-of-Data-Analysis-Assessment/README.md

 - I think if I was to do this assignment again, I would change the name of the headers first of all the datasets and endsure they were all the same accross the board, this will make it easier when merging the dataframes.
 - Often, I would find code that would fix an issue but then it would alter another column and would take ages to fix so often found that it was quicker to put in lines of code for 5 sepearte items than one code that fixes it but modifies other columns.
 - Further on I noticed that there was NaN values which I wasnt sure at first what to do with it.
+- I think I would have prefered of doing my leaving cert in 2019!
 - Located many cheetsheets that came in handy and have saved them to my desktop.
 ![cheetsheet](https://st11.ning.com/topology/rest/1.0/file/get/2808327959?profile=original)